WHO IS FREDDIE GERSHON?

 In 1994, Gershon conceived MTI’s Broadway KIDS/Broadway JR. introducing musical theatre in 30- and 60-minute versions of Broadway works to elementary and middle schools adapted for performance by students (author approved).
 These “Juniors” are re-thought with musical keys designed for age appropriate vocal range and materials abbreviated with cross-curricula guides to tie the musicals into their academic subjects and into the entire school community.

 In 2012 Freddie received a Tony Honor for creating the Broadway Junior Collection.
-(Tony Honors are given annually for theater accomplishments not eligible in established Tony Award categories.)
+(Tony Honors are given annually for theatre accomplishments not eligible in established Tony Award categories.)

-Culminating a life of business successes and legends, Freddie and his wife Myrna have expanded their activities as they embrace a philosophy of helping younger generations with educational and cultural programs they are creating and funding.
+Culminating a life of business successes and legends, Freddie and Myrna have expanded their activities as they embrace a philosophy of helping younger generations with educational and cultural programs they are creating and funding.
 They are devising, through experiential learning and mentorships, inventive and engaging programs designed to provide others with the experiences and tools to better society.
+In May of 2013 the New-York Historical Society 15th Annual American Musicals benefit honored them for their generous support of musical theatre education.

-Among the new and recent non-profit programs they are giving to others are:
+Among the new and recent non-profit programs they support are:

-— THE FREDDIE G BROADWAY EXPERIENCE is a weekend of events for eight teachers Freddie brings to New York.
+— THE FREDDIE G BROADWAY EXPERIENCE consists of four days of events for eight teachers Freddie brings to New York.
 To celebrate their collective achievements, the eight educators participate in Master Classes with some of Broadway leading choreographers, directors, producers, actors and designers.
 Special receptions and dinners, teacher workshops on topics including musical styles, vocal techniques, marketing, “directing” Master Classes, backstage tours are some of the opportunities the honorees will experience.
 Special guest Broadway teachers have included Academy Award nominee and Tony and Emmy Award winner Marc Shaiman and Scott Wittman “Hairspray,” Tony Award winning director/choreographer Jeff Calhoun “Sleeping Beauty Wakes,” “Big River” and “Grey Gardens,” and Broadway actress and choreographer Baayork Lee “A Chorus Line.”
+Each of the teachers’ schools also receives $5,000 from Freddie and Myrna to enhance their arts program.

-— THE KENNEDY CENTER/STEPHEN SONDHEIM INSPIRATIONAL TEACHER AWARDS are $10,000 annual grants named for Tony Award winning lyricist Stephen Sondheim which will be given to “inspirational teachers” by The Kennedy Center for the Performing Arts.
-The multiple grants are presented each year on Mr. Sondheim’s birthday, March 22, to teachers from kindergarten through college levels who are nominated through the Kennedy Center Web site.
-The grants are financed by Freddie and Myrna.
+— THE KENNEDY CENTER/STEPHEN SONDHEIM INSPIRATIONAL TEACHER AWARDS are $10,000 annual grants named for Tony Award winning lyricist Stephen Sondheim given to “inspirational teachers” by The Kennedy Center for the Performing Arts.
+Multiple grants are presented each year on Mr. Sondheim’s birthday, March 22, to teachers from kindergarten through college levels who are nominated through the Kennedy Center Web site.
+The grants are financed by Freddie and Myrna (from a seven-figure fund) and include teachers in all fields of school curriculum, not solely the arts.

 — THE CORONA YOUTH MUSIC PROJECT involves 300 local children and their families and teachers as part of a network of people to create social change and development for children with low or no resources.
 Based on a successful model used all over the world, Corona aspires to transform this Queens neighborhood by teaching music and empowering children to become agents of change.
 The Gershons underwrote the launch of the “Systema” program, which includes a camp to create a neighborhood children’s choir, while providing a safe, fun place for children to develop discipline, persistence and self-esteem through music, aimed at the children becoming productive valued members of society.